galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 > ### {% icon comment %} Note on Bionano results
 >
-> In that case, Bionano hasn't improve the genome assembly at all; the reason is that we are assembling a very simple genome, so at this point the assembly is almost perfect.
-Nevertheless, it is important to know how optimal maps can contribute to improve the scaffolding of our genomes, since in most cases this will be necessary.
+> In that case, Bionano hasn't improved the genome assembly at all; the reason is that we are assembling a very simple genome, so at this point the assembly is almost perfect.
+Nevertheless, it is important to know how optimal maps can contribute to improving the scaffolding of our genomes, since in most cases this will be necessary.
 >
 {: .comment}

 ## Hybrid scaffolding based on Hi-C mapping data

-Hi-C is a sequencing-based molecular assay designed to identify regions of frequent physical interaction in the genome by measuring the contact frequency between all pairs of loci, allowing us to provide an insight into the three-dimensional organisation of a genome  ({% cite Dixon2012 %}, {% cite LiebermanAiden2009 %}).
+Hi-C is a sequencing-based molecular assay designed to identify regions of frequent physical interaction in the genome by measuring the contact frequency between all pairs of loci, allowing us to provide an insight into the three-dimensional organization of a genome  ({% cite Dixon2012 %}, {% cite LiebermanAiden2009 %}).
 In this final stage, we will exploit the fact that the contact frequency between a pair of loci strongly correlates with the one-dimensional distance between them with the objective of linking the Bionano scaffolds to a chromosome scale.

 > ### {% icon comment %} Background about Hi-C data
 >